Vetel generation II 2015 wireless series, 16 bit images!

 A very effective, minimally invasive new treatment for back pain, consisting of intradermal injections to block pain signal transmission along the back and neck.

-I grew up in Issaquah and Bainbridge Island, and my nephew Sheriff is our family's fourth generation in Seattle.
-My entire family was heavily involved in Pony Club, Area VII Young Riders, and organizing events.
-I trained with Nancy Lowry and Jean Moyer through success at intermediate level eventing, but was prevented from going advanced with my top horse, Celebrity, due to veterinary problems, thus launching a lifelong passion for sport horse medicine.
-Due to persistence, care, and faith, Celebrity eventually recuperated and competed Advanced for many years, and is now happily and healthily retired.
-I left the Northwest to follow the family tradition of education in New England, and completed degrees at Brown University, (an Ivy League college in Rhode Island), in ecology and premedical biology with a minor in postmodernist film production, and earned my DVM at Tufts University in Massachusetts in 2002.
+I grew up in Issaquah and on Bainbridge Island, and my nephews are our family's fourth generation in Seattle.
+My family was heavily involved in Pony Club, Area VII Young Riders, and organizing events.
+I trained with Nancy Lowry and Jean Moyer through success at Intermediate level eventing.
+My top horse, Celebrity, had veterinary problems which prevented competition at Advanced before I had to leave for Brown University.
+Due to persistence, care, and faith, Celebrity eventually recuperated and later under his second owner Ingrid George, he competed Advanced for many years, then at the lower levels into his mid 20’s.